 What is Long-Term Care?

-Long-term care is a range of services and supports you may need to meet your health or personal care needs over a long period of time.
+Long-term care is a range of services and supports you may need to meet your personal care needs.
 Most long-term care is not medical care, but rather assistance with the basic personal tasks of everyday life, sometimes called Activities of Daily Living (ADLs), such as:

 - Using the toilet